 Vintage Dolls Without the 1966 Marking

-There are three vintage Barbie dolls that do not have the 1966 stamp on them.
+Three vintage Barbie dolls do not have the 1966 stamp on them.
 Instead, they have a 1958 patented mark and were made in Japan.
 They include the following dolls:

 - 1150 Barbie Color Magic doll